Bela08/SpatialAnalysis1/SpatialAnalysis.md

 Reading Vectors
 ========================================================
 The `rgdal` library contains a lot of really useful GIS tools.
 Make friends with it.

+**Note:** Mac users will need the slash after "Data", PC users will need to leave it off.

 ```r
 library(rgdal)